hhoeflin/mkreports/docs/final/docs/code_blocks.md

 ---

 ## Tracking code (bottom-o)

-The code as an open code block after the output.
+The code as an open code block after the output.fib(7) = 13

-fib(7) = 13

 ```python title="docs/staging/code_blocks.py" linenums="73"
 p.P("The code as an open code block after the output.")